danielelozzi/SPEED/README.md

-# SPEED (labScoc Processing and Extraction of Eye tracking Data)
+# SPEED v3.1 - labScoc Processing and Extraction of Eye tracking Data

-*Eye-Tracking Data Analysis Software*
+*An Advanced Eye-Tracking Data Analysis Software*

-**NEW VERSION WITH COMPUTER-VISION FEATURES :*[SPEED-CV] labScoc Processing and Extraction of Eye tracking Data - Computer Vision*** [https://github.com/danielelozzi/SPEED-CV](https://github.com/danielelozzi/SPEED-CV).

-SPEED is a Python-based tool with a graphical user interface (GUI) for processing and analyzing eye-tracking data from cognitive and behavioral experiments.
-It is designed to segment data based on predefined events, calculate key metrics, and generate visualizations of eye movements like gaze paths and fixations.
+SPEED is a Python-based tool with a graphical user interface (GUI) for processing, analyzing, and visualizing eye-tracking data from cognitive and behavioral experiments.
+This version introduces a powerful folder-based workflow, deeper integration of YOLO object detection analysis, and new visualization options.

-The tool can handle both raw (un-enriched) and surface-projected (enriched) eye-tracking data, making it flexible for various stages of the analysis pipeline.
+## The Modular Workflow

+SPEED v3.1 operates on a two-step workflow designed to save time and computational resources.

+**Step 1: Run Core Analysis**
+This is the main data processing stage.
+You run this step **only once** per participant.
+The software will:
+1. Load all necessary files from the specified input folders (RAW, Un-enriched, Enriched).
+2. Segment the data based on the `events.csv` file.
+3. Calculate all relevant statistics for each segment.
+4. Optionally run YOLO object detection on the video frames, saving the results to a cache to speed up future runs.
+5. Save the processed data (e.g., filtered dataframes for each event) and summary statistics into the output folder.

+This step creates a `processed_data` directory containing intermediate files.
+Once this is complete, you do not need to run it again for the same participant.

+**Step 2: Generate Outputs On-Demand**
+After the core analysis is complete, you can use the dedicated tabs in the GUI to generate as many plots and videos as you need, with any combination of settings, without re-processing the raw data.
+* **Generate Plots:** Select which categories of plots you want to create.
+* **Generate Videos:** Compose highly customized videos by selecting different overlays and processing options.
+* **View YOLO Results:** Load and view the quantitative results from the object detection analysis.

+---

-## Data acquisition 📋
+## Data Acquisition 📋

 Before using this software, you need to acquire and prepare the data following a specific procedure with Pupil Labs tools.

-* **Video Recording**: Use Pupil Labs Neon glasses to record the session
+* **Video Recording**: Use Pupil Labs Neon glasses to record the session.
-* *optionally* **Surface Definition (AprilTag)**: Place AprilTags at the four corners of the PC screen.
-These markers allow the Pupil Labs software to track the surface and map the coordinates of the gaze on it.
+* *(optional)* **Surface Definition (AprilTag)**: Place AprilTags at the four corners of a PC screen.
+These markers allow the Pupil Labs software to track the surface and map gaze coordinates onto it.
 For more details, see the official documentation: [**Pupil Labs Surface Tracker**](https://docs.pupil-labs.com/neon/neon-player/surface-tracker/).
-**Upload to Pupil Cloud**: Once the recording is complete, upload the data to the Pupil Cloud platform.
+* **Upload to Pupil Cloud**: Once the recording is complete, upload the data to the Pupil Cloud platform.
-* *optionally* **Enrichment with Marker Mapper**: Inside Pupil Cloud, start the Marker Mapper enrichment.
-This process analyzes the video, detects AprilTags and generates the file `surface_positions.csv`, which contains the surface coordinates for each frame and downloads all the data.
+* *(optional)* **Enrichment with Marker Mapper**: Inside Pupil Cloud, start the "Marker Mapper" enrichment.
+This process analyzes the video, detects the AprilTags, generates the `surface_positions.csv` file (which contains the surface coordinates for each frame), and downloads all the data.
 Marker Mapper Usage Guide: [**Pupil Cloud Marker Mapper**](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/marker-mapper/#setup).

-## Features ✨

-* **Graphical User Interface (GUI)**: An intuitive `Tkinter`-based interface for easy file selection and configuration.
-* **Event-Based Segmentation**: Analyzes eye-tracking data in segments defined by timestamps in an `events.csv` file.
-* **Dual Analysis Mode**: Supports both "un-enriched" (pixel-based) and "enriched" (surface-normalized) data.
-If enriched data is provided, the tool can run a dual analysis to produce results for both modes.
-* **Path Plot Generation**: Automatically creates and saves PDF plots for fixation paths and raw gaze paths for each event segment.
-* **Summary Statistics**: Generates a final CSV file with aggregated metrics for each analysis segment.
-* **Automated File Management**: Creates a structured output folder for each participant, copying input files and saving results neatly.
-* **Enhanced Pupillometry Plotting**: Generates a detailed pupillometry time series plot with dynamic background coloring (green for gaze on surface, red for gaze off surface) and separate lines for left and right pupil diameters (if available), providing insights into attention and cognitive load.
-* **Saccade Analysis Plots**: Visualizes mean and peak saccade velocities over time, as well as saccade amplitude over time.
-* **Blink Time Series**: Provides a binary time series plot indicating the presence or absence of blinks.
-* **Density Heatmap Generation**: Creates heatmaps that visualize the areas of highest concentration for fixations and gaze points.
-This visualization uses a kernel density estimate (KDE) to graphically represent eye-tracking data.
+---

 ## Environment Setup ⚙️